Android Central Verdict

 When it comes to high-end phones, it's just a given that software performance is going to be exceptional.
 With a Snapdragon 865 and 12GB of RAM, there wasn't a single moment of hesitation or even a suggestion of a slowdown in anything I did with the phone.
 Samsung now lets you "lock" three apps into memory so they won't be closed, but I didn't even find this necessary considering how much memory is on tap and how quickly apps re-open.
 You're going to be able to throw anything you want at this phone for the next two years without issue — it's incredibly over-built.

-The One UI 2 software, built on Android 10, will be familiar to anyone who's used a Samsung phone in the last few months.
-Outside of a few small tweaks, this is the same software that's been sent out in an update to the last two generations of Samsung flagships, and that's generally a good thing.
+While the S20 Ultra launched with One UI 2.0 out of the box, it made the switch to One UI 3.0 running Android 11 at the start of 2021, and the software itself should be immediately familiar to anyone that has used a Samsung phone in the past.
+There are a few new features and tweaks to the UI, but this is the same software that's been sent out in an update to the last two generations of Samsung flagships, and that's generally a good thing.
 Samsung's software still suffers from feature bloat and duplicate apps, but it's fully manageable if you're willing to get in there and turn off or tweak everything you don't want.
-And at the same time, it's done a really great job of integrating Android 10's new features.
+And at the same time, it's done a really great job of integrating Android's new features.

 Samsung has also integrated Google Duo video calls directly into the dialer, meaning you get a seamless video call button right next to the regular call button when dialing someone who has the app.
 Better yet, video calls are 1080p, which look great.
 I'm constantly surprised by Duo's ability to keep video quality high even on mobile data, and having it integrated into the dialer rather than in a separate app is a huge improvement — this sort of thing is just a feature, not worthy of a separate app.